 I’ll be the first to admit that I was ashamed of my anxiety and depression.
-I was oblivious to the clinical signs of depression, and having never really dealt with social anxiety before, it took me a while to understand that I was struggling with a mental illness.
-It took me even longer to verbally admit, be it my close family and friends, that I was victim to mental illness.
+I was oblivious to the clinical signs of depression and having never really dealt with social anxiety before, it took me a while to understand that I was struggling with a mental illness.
+It took me even longer to verbally admit, be it my close family and friends, that I was victim of mental illness.

 Mentally ill, mentally unstable, mental demons – often sounds a lot like crazy.